 The Bell 214, a medium-lift helicopter, is meticulously crafted and manufactured by Bell Helicopter in the United States.
 Drawing inspiration from the esteemed predecessor series, the UH-1 Huey, the design of the Bell 214 was initially unveiled in 1970 under the moniker “Huey Plus,” a name eventually retired by the onset of production in 1971.
 Constructed on the robust airframe of the 205, the Bell 214 boasts the more potent Lycoming T53-L-702 engine.
 Notably, advancements include a sophisticated rotor system, enhancing lifting capacity while ensuring peak performance in adverse weather conditions.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell 214A aircraft.
+Red Box takes pride in presenting an extensive array of ground power and support equipment tailored for this aircraft, encompassing tugs, ground power units, start power units and more, all meticulously calibrated to meet the specific requirements of the Bell 214A aircraft.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the RBSC150 continuous power unit, which is ideal for diagnostic work, pre-flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries and the Twin RB75A for starting the aircraft, helping to avoid hot starts.
-We also offer a combination of start and continuous power in one unit for the Bell 214A aircrafts in our TC3000 range.
+Our offerings feature the RBSC150 continuous power unit—ideal for diagnostic work, pre-flight checks, or continuous equipment powering during operations without depleting the onboard aircraft batteries—and the Twin RB75A for initiating the aircraft, preventing hot starts.
+Additionally, we offer a combination of start and continuous power in a single unit tailored for Bell 214A aircraft within our TC3000 range.